WaltBranning/GutenbergPress/README.md

 Currently its pre-alpha concept phase takes the csv Project Gutenberg catalog found at https://www.gutenberg.org/cache/epub/feeds/pg_catalog.csv. initializes the DownloadBook class with the catalog and optional destination directory (defaults to current working directory).

-`book = DownloadBook('pg_catalog.csv', dest_dir)`
+`book = DownloadBook(catalog, dest_dir)`

-To download a create a local library it uses the `buildLibrary()` method.
+To download and create a local library it uses the `buildLibrary()` method.
 In this current state takes a list of catalog id numbers and iterates over the list writing the files to the destination directory and creating a `library.manifest` of downloaded items.

-Alternatively you can use the download method to fetch an e-book individually and write the file to destination directory
+Alternatively you can use the `book.download(bookid)` method to fetch an e-book individually and write the file to destination directory.

-`book.download(bookid)`

 ## Immediate Goals